unboxed/unboxed.co/source/blog/2016-09-30-unboxed-roundup-our-links-for-w-c-26th-september-2016.html.markdown

 so it's a good time to have a think about what code-review really is, and how we should go about doing it.
 I really like the things that [David A.
 Black](http://www.davidablack.net/) says in this timely article.
-He suggests that reivew is about checking for unclear code, not nitpicking that it's not exactly the code you would have written.
+He suggests that review is about checking for unclear code, not nitpicking that it's not exactly the code you would have written.

 ## Running Online Services at Riot - [Charlie E](/people#charlie-egan)